ClimateCompatibleGrowth/CORE-WESM/docs/data.rst

 - **Box C: County-level Downscaling**
   - The script ``to_counties.py`` processes the sectoral model to generate county-level models.
   - **Key functions:**
-    - Allocates residential demand using population data from ``counties_population_KNBS.csv``.
+    - Allocates residential sector using population data from ``counties_population_KNBS.csv``.
+Population by county available in [1]_.
-    - Scales sectors like agriculture and services using GDP data from ``GCP 2021_KNBS.csv``.
+    - Scales sectors like agriculture and services using gross county product (GCP) by economic activity.
+The Kenya    National Bureau of Statistics (KNBS) offers this information annually based on economic activity and, most importantly, at the county level [2]_.

   - **Outputs include:**
    - **County Folders:** Each contains sector-specific data tailored to county characteristics.
    - **National Folder:** Updated with non-disaggregated data to maintain consistency.

 Running the Python Files
 ------------------------